Merry Christmas to all our Adventurous Travellers!

 Why is tourism leakage bad?

 Apart from the obvious – the exploitation of local people, communities, and places for profit – tourism leakage has a number of negative impacts.
+Let us look at a few of those impacts:

 It fosters inequality